Meet Our Ambassadors

 Hi.
 My name is Amie Elbertson and I am from Egg Harbor Township, New Jersey.
 I work in the Egg Harbor Township School district in Slaybaugh School.
 I am the technology teacher for 2nd and 3rd grade and the AVA coordinator.
 I have been teaching for a total of 17 years.
 I started with FableVision many years ago and have given numerous workshops on Stationery Studio within our district and out of district.
 I have also presented at the NJ ETTC conference and the NJEA conference.
 I have dabbled in Animation-ish also, but Stationery Studio is my favorite!

-On a personal level, I am married and have a 7 year old daughter with another daughter on the way, due in Jan 2012.
+On a personal level, I am married and have a 13 year old daughter and a 5 year old daughter.
 I love animals and rescue many.
 I also work with a local horse rescue in my free time.

 Stacy Kasse, Md.E